Last Updated on March 22, 2021 by Creative Parenting

-But first, let’s look at some research on language development and consider why it matters.
+But to begin, let’s look at some research on language development and consider why it matters.

-There’s one trend we’ve noticed in the research on language development, and it pertains to how parents approach language learning.
+There’s one trend we’ve noticed in the research about when do babies start talking, and it pertains to how parents approach language learning.

 You see, language development flourishes when parents take a specific approach.

-And it’s one that nudges babies towards developing the ability to speak.
+And it’s one that nudges babies towards developing their speaking skills.

 Babies don’t magically start talking on their own, it’s a set of skills that develop over time.